2019 European Games: Selfie contest

-In March 2019, the Games' Organising Committee signed a memorandum of understanding with UNAIDS to strengthen co-operation in promoting safe lifestyles, preventing the spread of HIV/AIDS and eliminating discrimination around the infection.

 Stamps

 On 1 February 2019, Belposhta, the Belarusian postal service, released the official stamps for the Games.
 The four designs depict a cyclist, a runner, a rower and a dancer and were designed by Marina Vitkovskaya, with 120,000 sets being printed.
 There was an official cancellation ceremony in Minsk City Hall on the day of release.

 Broadcasting rights

 In February 2019, International Sports Broadcasting, a Spanish firm, was chosen as the host broadcaster for the Games, beating Match TV and Medialuso-Mediapro.
 The company had previously broadcast the 1st European Games in Baku.
 In March 2019, ISB was allowed to sell global broadcasting rights for the Games, with around 117 countries that have already been granted viewing rights.
 ISB and the Games' organisers have expressed that they hope to broadcast to more than 160 countries.